tyronechen/genomenlp/docs/source/tokenise.rst

 For k-mers, ``HuggingFace``-like dataset files will be written to disk in the same operation.
 This can be loaded directly into a "conventional" deep learning pipeline.

+However, the file is not split into partitions.
+You can use it directly if you already have other partitions corresponding to training, testing and validation data.
+If not, you will need to create a dataset in the next stage, using the ``tokeniser.json`` file generated in this step.

 Notes
 -----